SACHSTech/careers-in-computer-science-aur0rachen/README.md

 | One elective                                  | One elective                                              |

 ### **_Other Requirements:_**
+* After first year, most required courses will be in Statistics and Computer Science, along with additional foundational courses in Mathematics.
-Should a student choose the co-op option, a work-term report will also be required.
+* Should a student choose the co-op option, a work-term report will also be required.
+* All students must successfully complete two communications courses